Walmart Black Friday to Cyber Monday 2019: These are the best deals

 - Samsung Chromebook 3 11.6-inch for $99 (save $60)

-So far, however, the Black Friday/Cyber Monday standout deal is at Target, which is selling the brand-new 10.2-inch iPad for $230.
-That's 30% discount on a $330 device that Apple introduced not even 90 days ago.
+So far, however, the Cyber Monday standout deal is at Target, which is selling the brand-new 10.2-inch iPad for $230.
+That's a 30% discount on a $330 device that Apple introduced not even 90 days ago.

-But Walmart continues to restock popular items that sold out on Black Friday and present new discounts on everything from TVs to game consoles, Apple products to earbuds.
+We'll keep an eye on all these and other deals to help you save this weekend and through Cyber Monday.
 Check out the highlights below.

 Read more: How to find the best Cyber Monday 2019 deals